Cystic fibrosis: how could gene and cell therapy help?

 What do we know?

-Cystic fibrosis is one of the most common genetic diseases, with a frequency of between 1 in 3000 to 6000 in European populations.
-It arises from mutations in a single gene: the Cystic Fibrosis Transmembrane Conductance Regulator (CFTR) gene.
-Researchers have identified more than 2,000 CF-causing mutations in this CFTR gene.
-The CFTR gene makes a protein that functions as a channel in the cell membrane, allowing the movement of salt and water into and out of the cell.
-The inability to regulate this transport of salt and water into and out of the cells lining our airways results in chronic lung disease and reduced survival in people with CF. Importantly, different mutations impact on the severity of disease.
-This also means that therapies exist that benefit some patients but not others based on the mutation type.
-Modulator therapies, which target the faulty membrane channel, have had a significant impact on the majority of CF patients.
-However, approximately 15% have mutation types that means they are unable to benefit from these and require new treatments.
+Cystic fibrosis is one of the most common genetic conditions, with a frequency of between 1 in 3000 to 6000 in European populations.
+It derives from mutations in a single gene: the Cystic Fibrosis Transmembrane Conductance Regulator (CFTR) gene.
+Carriers will have just a single mutated copy of this CF-causing gene.
+A full diagnosis of CF is made when a copy of a mutated gene is inherited from both parents.
+Researchers have identified more than 2,000 CF-causing mutations in this CFTR gene giving rise to copious combination potentials.
+It is important to note that different mutations, or combinations of mutations, impact on the severity of disease.
+Modulator therapies, which target the faulty membrane channel, have had a significant impact for CF patients who have inherited the most commonly occurring mutations.
+However, approximately 15% have rarer mutation types, meaning they are unable to benefit from these and require alternative methods of treatment.

 What are researchers working on?